SimoneOdegard/reading-notes/class02.md

 [source](https://codefellows.github.io/code-102-guide/curriculum/class-02/Choosing-A-Text-Editor--The-Older-Coder.pdf)

 ### Using Software That Comes With Your Computer
 Computers come with a text editor already on them.
 However, these editors don't have as many features.
 They are the bare minimum and very simple.
 When using a default text editor, remember to code in plain text.
 You will also want to stay organized by creating a folder specifically for your website.
 Don't forget to name your files with the correct extension.
 This is very important.
-Your HTML file should be called "index.html".
+For example, your HTML file should be called "index.html".

 ### Third-Party Options
 1. NotePad++